bachp/git-mirror/README.md

 - `origin` Source repository to mirror from
 - `skip`   Temporarily exclude a project from syncing by adding `skip: true`
 - `destination` Reserved for future use
+- `flat` Clone repo only flat.
+Creates shallow clone and pushes only latest commit.
+Add `flat: true` to use it

 Any other fields are ignored